Family Dollar worker says store infested with rats

 “Maybe with Channel 3 news looking into it, it might be a help for these people that work.
 Nobody wants to go to work in filth.”

+WREG reached out to The Tennessee Department of Agriculture.
+The department said they received an anonymous complaint on Dec.
+15 about the Family Dollar store.
+After checking out the complaint shortly after, inspectors within the Food Safety Section of the Consumer and Industry Services Division determined there was a rat problem.

+Inspectors gave notice to management that things needed to improve and will be back to follow-up at a later unannounced date.

-WREG did reach out to Family Dollar’s corporate office and The Tennessee Department of Agriculture for a response but have yet to hear back.
+WREG also reached out to Family Dollar’s corporate office but have yet to hear back.

-Note: This story has been updated with a statement from the Tennessee Department of Agriculture.